contact us q&a board ARHA Banner

 3. Judges for each cast, and cast areas, may be assigned and announced before the cast is drawn.
 If a judge’s hound is drawn out in the cast he is judging, his hound must be rolled into another cast because he cannot judge his/her own hound.
 The judge may have his hound rolled into the next series (those cast not going out first) if his/her hound is drawn out at a time he has to judge.
 Judges for each cast may be drawn out after the casts have been drawn out in any series.

-4. Cast shall be determined by random selection methods to insure that all hounds have equal opportunity to win the event.
+4. Cast shall be determined by random selection methods to ensure that all hounds have equal opportunity to win the event.
 The casts must be drawn by using the hounds’ numbers.
 A non-hunting person, the Breed Inspector, or someone knowledgeable of the drawing process shall conduct the drawing.
 A bingo selection method may be used.
+The Master of Hounds and the Assistant Master of Hounds must be present for the drawing.

 5. Separate drawings shall be made for Open Class, Rabbit Champion, and Grand Rabbit Champion.